richardanaya/patternmatch/README.md

 )
 ```

-Nice!
-Much nicer than writing this.
+Looks much more like the algebraic form and much nicer than remembering to write this:

 ```javascript
 function fibonacci(x){